ibarjasi94/default_process/README.md

 # default_process
-simulation and numerics for analytical solution of a SI and VM default processes
+simulations of SI and voter model default processes